 Many project delivery personnel and marketing people say that "documentation is the key to express a project, system, service or product".
 So, you have to understand the project for which you are writing the document.
 Few key areas and process stages are:

-- User Understanding: For knowing, for whom you are drafting the document, you have to collect as much data as possible regarding who will make use of your document.
-It makes sense when you think like whether your audience has expertise in any that particular field, or if that topic is entirely new to them, or whether they lie somewhere in between the above said.
+- User Understanding: For knowing for whom you are drafting the document, you have to collect as much data as possible regarding who will make use of your document.
+It makes sense when you think like whether your audience has expertise in any particular field, or if that topic is entirely new to them, or whether they lie somewhere in between the above said.

 For having a clear understanding of your reader(s), you have to ask yourself the following questions: